memgraph/nodemgclient/README.md

 * OpenSSL >= 1.0.2
 * A CMake >= 3.10
-* A Clang compiler supporting C11 standard
-* A Clang compiler supporting C++17 standard
+* A Clang compiler supporting C11 and C++17 standard
 * Node.js >= 12

 First install the prerequisites: